Are you looking for the best caves in Sedona? You are not alone, as Sedona is an adventure playground for outdoor lovers and hikers.

 - Pass – Not needed

-Considered one of the unique caves in Sedona, Birthing Cave is ideal if you want to go off the beaten path.
+Considered one of the unique caves in Sedona, the Birthing Cave is ideal if you want to go off the beaten path.

 Since Birthing Cave and Boynton Canyon Subway Cave are located nearby, it is easy to hike both in one day.